 Sun acquires MySQL AB and gains control of one of the key open-source SQL products.

-Fork in MariaDB and move to Oracle
+MariaDB fork and move to Oracle

 InnoDB becomes default